-John Simons made in London corduroy overcoat
+John Simons 1950s-style corduroy overcoat

-John Simons made in London corduroy overcoat
+John Simons 1950s-style corduroy overcoat

 Note that I independently selected any featured products in this article.
 However, if you buy from one of my links it may be an affiliate and I may earn a small commission.

-John Simons made in London corduroy overcoat
+John Simons 1950s-style corduroy overcoat

 (image credit: John Simons)

-John Simons made in London corduroy overcoat
+John Simons 1950s-style corduroy overcoat

 (image credit: John Simons)

-John Simons made in London corduroy overcoat
+John Simons 1950s-style corduroy overcoat

 (image credit: John Simons)

 The look, feel, and shape of the original have been adapted for the modern era and offered once more, and for me, the cord really stands out.
-I love a bit of cord, and it’s rarely seen on an overcoat.
-Which is why this overcoat literally jumps off the page.
+I love a bit of cord, and it’s rarely seen on an overcoat, which is why this overcoat literally jumps off the page.

-John Simons made in London corduroy overcoat
+John Simons 1950s-style corduroy overcoat

 (image credit: John Simons)

-John Simons made in London corduroy overcoat
+John Simons 1950s-style corduroy overcoat

 (image credit: John Simons)